krishn20/ChatAppUI_Zomentum/README.md

 # Prerequisites-

-You shiuld have Android Studio downloaded on your Computers/Laptops.
+You should have Android Studio downloaded on your Computers/Laptops.

 # Details to run the project-